 This whole idea started as I began to collect the small pinecones in my yard this summer after each storm.
 We have pine trees that are over a 100 feet tall, but for some reason they produce some of the most adorable small pinecones.
 If anyone knows what species of pine tree these come from please let me know.

 This step included soaking them in a vinegar and water combination for about 45 minutes and setting them outside in the sun to dry.
 I also baked them in a 200 degree oven for about two hours on a foil lined cookie sheet.
-This helps to kill any bugs, bug eggs, or mold that may be inside the pinecones.
-Makes for a smelly house, but believe me you don’t want to skip these steps.
+This helps to kill any bugs, bug eggs, or mold that may be inside the pine cones.
+Makes for a smelly house, but believe me you don’t want to skip this step.

-I then spent a few hours painting the pinecones in several different shades of yellow.
+I then spent a few hours painting the pine cones in several different shades of yellow and brown (for the center).
 While doing this I suggest you put on a good movie, pick up a paint brush and just paint.
 I used acrylic craft paints for this project.
 This part can be tedious at best so just enjoy your movie.
+By painted the pine cones brown for the center, it makes them stand out more against the yellow painted pine cones.

 To be able to create a sunflower look, I first hot glued a 10″ paper plate to the back of my 12″ wire wreath form.

-Then you just start gluing on the pinecones one by one to the wire frame.
-I used the larger pinecones around the outer edge and the smaller ones towards the middle and then used the smallest ones to fill in the gaps around them to hide the wire and paper plate.
-You will end up with about three or four different layers of pinecones in all.
+Then you just start gluing on the pine cones one by one to the wire frame.
+I used the larger pine cones around the outer edge and the smaller ones towards the middle and then used the smaller ones to fill in the gaps around them to hide the wire and paper plate.
+You will end up with about three or four different layers of pine cones in all.
+Then you will hot glue the brown painted pine cones directly in the middle of the plant to create the center of the flower.

 One thing to keep in mind while you are painting the pinecones, if you think you have enough, paint about 10 to 15 more.
 You will find that you need them anyway.